Vilseck-Lab/msld-py-prep/README.md

 # Installation
 MSLD pyprep uses Python 3 or later versions.
-You can start using the scripts by cloning this repository and following the tutorial in the `examples` directory.
+You can start using the scripts by cloning this repository and following the tutorial in the `examples` directory:

 `
 git clone https://github.com/Vilseck-Lab/msld-py-prep.git`<br>